 "Follow Your Arrow" Kacey Musgraves

-While Kacey Musgraves‘ “Follow Your Arrow” is definitely an anthem larger than Texas, it still exemplifies Texans’ independent spirit.
-Like many Musgraves tunes, “Follow Your Arrow” finds the Texas songwriter calling out the hypocrisies of society.
-More than anything, “Follow Your Arrow” is telling you to be true to yourself.
+While Kacey Musgraves' "Follow Your Arrow" is definitely an anthem larger than Texas, it still exemplifies the independent spirit shared by many Texans.
+Like many Musgraves tunes, "Follow Your Arrow" finds the Texas songwriter calling out the hypocrisies of society.
+More than anything, "Follow Your Arrow" is telling you to be true to yourself.

 Key Line: "Just follow your arrow wherever it points."

 Much like "They Call It The Hill Country," William Clark Green's "Old Fashioned" relies heavily on trying to preserve a certain kind of Texas, specifically wanting his grandfather's version where folks still appreciated the simple things in life and had manners.
 "Them good old boys are few and far between" is a nod to Don Williams' nostalgic classic "Good Ole Boys Like Me."

 Key Line: "Yeah, my grandad's spinning in his grave and they're all laughing.
 I'm old-fashioned."

 "Lord Bury Me In Texas" Shane Smith & The Saints